Best Beginners Flutes Under $200

 Like most beginner flutes, it is in the Key of C, with an offset G and split E that facilitates playing for students.
 However, this flute also sports famous Pisoni pads, which are made of high quality materials from Italy.

 The engravings on the mouthpiece also make an aesthetically pleasing touch.

-At a price of around $150, this flute also comes with its own cleaning kit, consisting of a cleaning rod, polishing cloth, joint grease, and screwdriver.
+At a reasonable price, this flute also comes with its own cleaning kit, consisting of a cleaning rod, polishing cloth, joint grease, and screwdriver.
 Also included in this kit are a pair of white gloves, a wooden case, and a one-year warranty.

 Because the flute has open holes, and a B foot features, this flute may not be the best pick for a beginner’s first instrument.

 While it does come with hole plugs to convert the instrument into a closed-hole flute, there is still potential for those plugs to get lost.
 The silver plating for this flute also tends to tarnish after some time, which may frustrate players who like nice-looking flutes.

 The Engraved Design Flute also has a tendency to decline in sound quality after just six months.
 Like certain brands of starter flutes, this flute may not be repaired on by most repair shops.

 6. Signature Music 17 Open Hole B Flute